shanksCx/p3rf3ctr00t2025/SecureBank.md

 ## **It had only 42 solves😌**.

-A perfect name — we chained:
+A perfect fitting name as we chained:
 1. **SQL Injection** → admin login bypass
 2. **JWT Header Injection** → authenticated dashboard
 3. **SSTI in EJS** → code execution